-The rent includes daily breakfast prepared by the maid who also cleans the house.
-Full staff can be arranged.
+Professional full staff can be arranged.
 The cook Marcella is so highly regarded, that Maxine Clark, food writer and cook-book author, staged the photographs for her book Flavours of Tuscany at Casellana with Marcella hands on preparing Tuscan cuisine.

 The house sleeps up to 19 in 8 very spacious bedrooms: 2 twins, 5 doubles and a lofted bedroom containing a sofa bed, a twin and a double bed.Fax machine.
 Wifi in most of house.
 No radiators, heating is provided by an under floor system.
 Satellite TV, VCR, DVD, CD player.